kinggiddy1/kinggiddy1/README.md

 Point me at a hard problem and I'll ship something that actually solves it.

-When I step away from the screen, you'll find me with 🎸 guitar, 🎹 piano, 🎵 harmonica, or 🥁 drums; music and code share the same logic: structure, rhythm, and knowing when to improvise.
+Outside of software development, you’ll often find me with a guitar🎸, piano🎹, harmonica🎵, or drums🥁.
+I see music and coding as closely connected through logic, rhythm, and creativity.

 ---
 ## ⚙️ Tech Stack